ceph/ceph/doc/cephfs/upgrading.rst

     ceph fs set <fs_name> max_mds 1

-2. Wait for cluster to deactivate non-zero ranks where only rank 0 is active and the rest are standbys.
+2. Wait for cluster to stop non-zero ranks where only rank 0 is active and the rest are standbys.

 ::